AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 OpenOffice database tutorials.

 A database called "Bibliography" is installed on your machine when you install OpenOffice.
 I'd be inclined to leave that, as it is probably used in various demonstrations bundled with OpenOffice.

-Especially if you are a beginner like me, trying various things, the list of registered databases can grow.. and it can acquire some strange entries.
+Especially if you are a beginner like I was, trying out various things, the list of registered databases can grow, and it can acquire some strange entries.

 The first step towards keeping your sanity, throughout your computer work, not just with OpenOffice, is to use folders intelligently.
 Base respects your use of folders.
 A separate folder for your databases would be a good idea.
 You can put it somewhere beneath "My Documents", or in another place if you prefer.
 Putting it anywhere under "Program Files" is a Bad Idea.
 That part of your disc is for the programs that operate on your documents and data.
 Keep your creations separate.